yanjianzhang/SDS-Course-Project/README.md

 2. Threat-space was used for must-win strategy

-3. Implemented the Numpy numerical operation on our own To compact the size of executive file (.exe)
+3. Implemented the Numpy numerical operation on our own with List to compact the size of executive file (.exe)

 4. Overpower pisq-7 (ranked 43/58 in published [Elo Ratings](<https://gomocup.org/elo-ratings/>)) with a score of 13:7 and ranked 5/30 in the class